robbbbh/ansible_workshop_2023/Lab2/README.md

 Once you have completed each exercise, run the playbook using the `ansible-playbook database.yml` command.

-If the playbook runs successfully, try using the `mysql` command to connect to the database. (e.g: mysql -h mydb.host -u username -p).
+If the playbook runs successfully, try using the `mysql` command on the db server to connect to the database. (e.g: mysql -h mydb.host -u username -p).

-## Possible Errors
+## Possible Errors 1
 Is you get an error saying "Could not resolve module/ action 'community.mysql.mysl_user'" it means we do not have the collection installed.
 To install the correct collection run:

 ```bash